aptos-labs/developer-docs/apps/docusaurus/docs/nodes/validator-node/operator/running-validator-node/using-source-code.md

     To start your VFN, run the following commands on a separate, dedicated VFN machine.
 You will need to download the `aptos-core` source code and build the binary on the VFN machine.
 Likewise, you will need to copy across the keys and configuration files from the validator machine.
+However, your VFN will not do anything until it is part of the active validator set!
+You can wait to start it after that is completed later.

     :::danger VFN identity
     You should copy the keys and configuration